tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  filesystem.
 The "PUT" operation is provided for backwards compatibility: new code should use POST.

+ This supports a format= argument in the query string.
+The format= argument, if specified, controls the format of the directory. format=mdmf indicates that the directory should be stored as an MDMF file; format=sdmf indicates that the directory should be stored as an SDMF file.
+The value of the format= argument is case-insensitive.
+If no format= argument is given, the directory's format is determined by the default mutable file format, as configured on the Tahoe-LAFS node responding to the request.

 ``POST /uri?t=mkdir-with-children``

  Create a new directory, populated with a set of child nodes, and return its write-cap as the HTTP response body.
 The new directory is not attached to any other directory: the returned write-cap is the only reference to it.

+ The format of the directory can be controlled with the format= argument in the query string, as described above.

  Initial children are provided as the body of the POST form (this is more efficient than doing separate mkdir and set_children operations).
 If the